 Research shows that creating art improves medical outcomes and reduces stress and depression levels.
 And what’s more important… the stress reduction effect happens regardless of your skill level.
 That’s right.
 It doesn’t matter if you’re a professional or can barely draw a circle, creating art will make you feel better.
 Would you like to learn more?

 Several times a year, David Borden, award-winning author, artist, and educator, leads art retreats out of Austin.

-The next one will be May 18 and 19
+B&B reservations will be for May 18 and 19 minimum.

 in the sleepy, Texas shrimping village of Palacios.

 Register soon!
 ONLY 1 ROOM LEFT AT THE B&B!